-Exposé lets users instantly view all open windows at once; iChat AV allows users to talk with audio and video as well as text.
-The new Mac OS also makes Safari Apple’s default web browser for the first time.
+Exposé lets users instantly view all open windows at once.
+The new iChat AV allows users to talk with audio and video as well as text.
+Plus, the Mac OS upgrade makes Safari Apple’s default web browser for the first time.

 Mac OS X Panther: A minor improvement

 “Panther sets the new gold standard for operating systems,” said Apple CEO Steve Jobs in a press release announcing Mac OS X version 10.3 earlier in the month.
 “With more than 150 new features, we’re delivering innovations today that will not be seen in any other operating system for years to come.”

 Panther, which followed Mac OS X Jaguar (and preceded Mac OS X Tiger), wasn’t quite the major “must have” update that Jaguar had been.
 But I certainly found Mac OS X Panther to be very good, particularly with the addition of Exposé.
 (Exposé, Dashboard and Spaces all got rolled into Mission Control in 2011’s Mac OS X 10.7 Lion.)